matthewscharles/instrument-maker/README.md

 ## How does it work?

-Although Instrument Maker was designed as a complete workshop package including hardware, the main resource is a library of objects for [Pure Data](http://puredata.info/) that can be used independently.
-We are currently looking for users to test and use the code before returning to a more integrated approach.
+Instrument Maker was conceived as a complete workshop package including hardware.
+The main resource is a library of objects for [Pure Data](http://puredata.info/) that can be used independently.

 Having downloaded the library, create and connect building blocks in the form of obects with the `im.` prefix: e.g. inputs, outputs, tuning systems, processors, and synthesisers.